-Amy Fortney Parks, PhD – Practice Owner: Welcome to the close of 2017, and the opening of a brand new year – 2018.
+Amy Fortney Parks, PhD – Practice Owner: Welcome to the close of another year, and the opening of a brand new year.
 We are so privileged at The Wise Family to have such amazing clinicians who draw both from personal experience, and scientific research to support their insights into setting intentions for the new year!
 Enjoy their thoughts below, and don’t forget that the holiday season is also an opportunity for magic to happen – invite magic to happen in your life, and in your family this season!

 Amanda Beyland, LCSW – Therapist for The Wise Family: As another year comes to an end, it is the time that everyone begins to reflect on their year: the good, the bad, and even the ugly.
 Sometimes it’s easy to get caught up in all of the things that need improvement, so make sure to also highlight the positives changes that took place throughout the year.
 When we think about the progress we have made, we are acknowledging the areas we had success in!

-Dominique Adkins, EdD – Therapist for The Wise Family: With the New Year fast approaching, we have the opportunity to look back at 2017 and look toward 2018.
-This mindful reflection helps us to align with our purpose and integrate the successes and lessons of 2017 into our intentions for 2018.
+Dominique Adkins, EdD – Therapist for The Wise Family: With the New Year fast approaching, we have the opportunity to look back at the past year and look toward the new one.
+This mindful reflection helps us to align with our purpose and integrate the successes and lessons of last year into our intentions for the new one.
 After reflecting on your intention, write down each intention in a prominent location so the intention will be set deep within your mind and heart.
 Then discuss your intentions with your family and cultivate a family intention.
 During your upcoming holiday celebrations set aside time to discuss your intentions for the New Year.
 Be sure to continue to communicate with your family as a way to support and hold each other accountable.
 Finally, take time to meditate and check in with these intentions throughout the year.
 Always remember to be encouraged and that any moment can be a fresh start to your life!

 - It takes 66 days (more than 2 months) for a new behavior to become automatic, and